Majapahit: The first king, Kertarajasa Jayawardhana

 King Kertarajasa portrayed as Harihara, amalgamation of Shiva and Vishnu.
 Originally located at Candi Simping, Blitar, today it is displayed in National Museum.

 In 1293, Raden Wijaya founded a stronghold with the capital Majapahit.
-The exact date used as the birth of the Majapahit kingdom is the day of his coronation, the 15th of Kartika month in the year 1215 using the Javanese Shaka era, which equates to 10 November 1293.
-During his coronation he was given the formal name Kertarajasa Jayawardhana.
-King Kertarajasa took all four daughters of Kertanegara as his wives, his first wife and prime queen consort Tribhuwaneswari, and her sisters: Prajnaparamita, Narendraduhita, and Gayatri Rajapatni the youngest.
-According to Pararaton, he also took a Sumatran Malay Dharmasraya princess named Dara Petak as his wife.
+The exact date used as the birth of the Majapahit kingdom is the day of his coronation, the 15th day of the month of Kārttika in the year 1215 of the Javanese Śaka era, which equates to 10 November 1293.
+During his coronation, he was given the regnal name Kertarajasa Jayawardhana.
+King Kertarajasa took the remaining three daughters of his dead father-in-law King Kertanegara as his wives, with his first wife Tribhuwaneswari being prime queen consort, and her three sisters as concubines: Prajnaparamita, Narendraduhita, and the youngest, Gayatri Rajapatni.
+According to the Pararaton (Book of Kings), he also wed a princess named Dara Petak from Dharmasraya, the capital of the Sumatran Melayu Kingdom.

-The new kingdom faced challenges.
-Some of Kertarajasa's most trusted men, including Ranggalawe, Sora, and Nambi rebelled against him, though unsuccessfully.
-It was suspected that the Mahapati Halayudha set the conspiracy to overthrow all of his rivals in the court, led them to revolt against the king, while he gained king's favour and attained the highest position in the government.
-However, following the death of the last rebel Kuti, Halayudha's treachery was exposed, subsequently, he was captured, jailed for his stratagems and then sentenced to death.
+The new Majapahit kingdom faced challenges.
+Some of Kertarajasa's most trusted men, including Ranggalawe, Sora, and Nambi, rebelled against him, though unsuccessfully.
+It was suspected that the Mahapati Halayudha had set a conspiracy to overthrow all of his rivals in the court by enticing them to revolt against the king, while he gained king's favor and thus attained the highest position in the government.
+However, following the death of the last rebel Kuti, Halayudha's treachery was exposed, and he was subsequently captured, jailed, and sentenced to death.
 Wijaya himself died in 1309.